UMM-CSci-Systems/C-programming-arrays/README.md

 :bangbang: Remember: For each problem you should at a minimum

 * Pass our tests, and
 * Have _no_ memory leaks, as confirmed by `valgrind`.
-* Remove any print statements or other code that you used to debug your code before you turn it in.
+* Remove any print statements, comments, or other code that you used to debug your code before you turn it in.

 Also, please don't lose your brains and forget good programming practices just because you're working in a new language.
 C can be quite difficult to read under the best of circumstances, and using miserable names like `res`, `res2`, and `res3` doesn't help. *Use functions* to break up complicated bits of logic; it's really not fun when a group turns in a solution that is one huge function, especially when there are several instances of repeated logic.